mastodon/documentation/Using-the-API/API.md

 | `url`                    | URL to the emoji image             | no       |

 ### Error

+The most important part of an error response is the HTTP status code.
+Standard semantics are followed.
+The body of an error is a JSON object with this structure:

 | Attribute                | Description                        | Nullable |
 | ------------------------ | ---------------------------------- | -------- |